 “It matters less about what you call it and more about your intentions,” Paul says.
 “What are you really working toward?
 How is that reflected in the work you're doing?”

-Top hiring and retention tactics that support DEIBA
+Top hiring and retention tactics that support DEIBA and pay equity

 Expressing support for DEIBA is usually simple — but truly designing and implementing DEIBA-supporting practices that align with your mission is much trickier.
 Fortunately, having worked with organizations across several industries, Paul has unveiled several trends that may help you along the way.